Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 Lord of the Manchu sent many people trying to persuade Sun Chengzong to comply, and promised him countless treasures and power, but he refused.

-Then Sun Chengzong led his entire family, five sons, six grandsons and ten nephews, climbed onto the city wall to fight against Manchu.
-Around 1000 civilians inside the city were highly moved by Sun Chengzong and all listened his command.
+Then Sun Chengzong led his entire family, five sons, six grandsons, and ten nephews, climbed onto the city wall to fight against Manchu.
+Around 1000 civilians inside the city were highly moved by Sun Chengzong and all listened to his command.

-This 76-year-old general, led his entire family members and those civilians bravely fought with the strong Manchu calvary army for a few days, and then was captured.
+This 76-year-old general led his entire family members and those civilians bravely fought with the strong Manchu cavalry army for a few days, and then was captured.

 Again, the Manchu Lord started to try to make Sun Chengzong comply, and he refused as always.

 Lord of Manchu regarded Sun Chengzong as their most threatening enemy, so they gave Sun the dignity to choose the way he left the world.
 Sun then bowed to the direction where his emperor was and committed suicide.

 Another saying was that the Lord of Manchu tied Sun Chengzong on a horse, dragged and tortured him to death cruelly, but they then hid the truth in historical documents.

 Sun Chengzong's entire family was sacrificed in that battle, except a very old lady and a five-year-old toddler.